All Episodes

 Yeah, yeah, yeah, yeah.

-The first time they flooded, boom, they were in the Mississippi River up the Arkansas River.
+The first time they flooded, boom, they were in the Mississippi River, up the Arkansas River.

-They've they've killed the Illinois River.
+They've killed the Illinois River.

 Wait a minute.